-- It only takes about 14 plastic bags for the equivalent of the gas required to drive one mile.
+- It only takes about 14 plastic bags for the equivalent of the gas required to drive one mile.5

-- It takes 500 (or more) years for a plastic bag to degrade in a landfill.
-Unfortunately the bags don't break down completely but instead photo-degrade, becoming microplastics that absorb toxins and continue to pollute the environment.9
+- It takes 1,000 years for a plastic bag to degrade in a landfill.
+Unfortunately, the bags don't break down completely but instead photo-degrade, becoming microplastics that absorb toxins and continue to pollute the environment.9